Success Stories ~ The Card Gallery

 What has been the best marketing move you’ve ever made for your own business?

-Adding our second website, www.treeofhearts.co.uk – initially we were unsure if our websites would compete too much with each other but Tree of Hearts gave us a greater freedom to try different card types, designs and products which didn’t quite fit with The Card Gallery brand.
+Adding our second website, www.treeofhearts.co.uk (This site/resource is no longer available) – initially we were unsure if our websites would compete too much with each other but Tree of Hearts gave us a greater freedom to try different card types, designs and products which didn’t quite fit with The Card Gallery brand.

 What is one piece of advice you’d like to give fellow makers about running a successful creative business?

 To act quickly.
 Tastes and fashions change and being a small business you have a greater ability to react to these changes than your competitors.